 If you're currently going through an IVA - an Individual Voluntary Arrangement - you'll be repaying whatever you can afford towards your unsecured debts for an agreed time period, which will typically be five years.

 As you'll no doubt be aware, one of the main effects of an IVA will be on your credit rating, which will be affected for six years from the day your IVA begins.
-This means it's likely you'll have difficulty applying for any further credit during this time - and you'll probably be charged more for any credit you do successfully apply for.
+This means it's likely you'll have difficulty applying for any further credit during this time - and you'll probably be charged more for any credit you do get.

 You could also have trouble opening a standard bank account while your IVA is running.
-Let's take a look at why this could be the case - and how you could find an alternative that can actually help you keep on top of your costs while you're on an IVA.
+Let's take a look at why this could be the case - and how you could find – alternatives such as banks that accept IVA customers, that can actually help you keep on top of your costs while you're on an IVA.